-NOTE: Successful completion of both this course and WRS® Intensive Instruction for the Non-Responsive

-Reader: Online Course (Steps 1-6) will result in Wilson Reading System[®] Level I Certification.
+NOTE: Successful completion of the Wilson[®] Level I Practicum and the WRS[®] Intensive Instruction for the Non-Responsive Reader: Online Course (Steps 1-6) will result in Wilson Reading System[®] Level I Certification.
 The Wilson Reading System[®] Level I Certification is a nationally recognized program that prepares teachers to succeed with students who require intensive instruction.